 - i.
 Families headed by children will receive a 100% rebate for paying property tax, according to monthly household income.
-To qualify for this rebate the head of the family must: - a. occupy the property as his/her normal residence; - b. not be older than 18 years of age; - c. still be a scholar or jobless; and - d. be in receipt of a total monthly income from all sources not exceeding an amount to be determined annually by the Municipality.
-For the 2019/20 financial year this amount is determined as a R3 010 and below per month, unless the municipality gives further extension on application. - ii.
+To qualify for this rebate the head of the family must: - a. occupy the property as his/her normal residence; - b. not be older than 18 years of age; - c. still be a scholar or jobless; and be in receipt of a total monthly income from all sources not exceeding an amount to be determined annually by the Municipality.
+For the 2024/25 financial year this amount is determined two times the social pensionable amount each financial year as determined by the Minister of Finance ii.
 The family head must apply on a prescribed application form for registration as a child headed household and must be assisted by the municipality with completion of the application form.
 If qualifying, this rebate will automatically apply and no further application is thus required.